chestercodes/chester.codes/content/posts/028-2019-12-27-automating-dotnet-versioning-github/post.md

 ### Creating the action

 A GitHub Action is created by the inclusion of a `.github/workflow/<SomeName>.yml` file in the base of the GitHub hosted repository.
-Actions contain steps that form a pipeline, they are executed in a sandboxed container of a specified os type with [lots of pre-installed software](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).
+Actions contain steps that form a pipeline, they are executed in a container of a specified os type with [lots of pre-installed software](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners).
 The process in `AutoSemVerLib` requires two executables be present, `dotnet` and `powershell`, these are present in the windows hosted runners.

 A windows based pipeline `BuildAndPublish` that is triggered by the pushing of commits to the `master` branch and has a single step to checkout the code, can be defined with: